 Another great way to find an affordable theology degree is by attending scholarship events hosted on the seminary’s campus.
 Some seminaries invite students to campus for more exclusive, formal competitions.
 These events may require prospective students to interview with faculty or write an essay.
 Other seminary events might be structured more like a conference or symposium, inviting a large number of guests.

 Every year, Grace invites prospective residential students to its campus for $2K Day.
-The day includes a tour of campus, lunch at the dining hall, and the opportunity to get to know seminary faculty.
-If at the end of the day you decide that Grace is the place for you, you will receive a $2,000 scholarship to attend.
+The day includes a tour of campus, lunch at the dining hall, and the opportunity to get to know the seminary faculty.
+If at the end of the day, you decide that Grace is the place for you, you will receive a $2,000 scholarship to attend.
 If you’re interested in participating, contact us at GTSrec@grace.edu.
 Scholarships are limited!

 All of these options, (and more!) are available to you at Grace Theological Seminary.
 We call this the way of Grace.
 Grace not just for you…but also for your wallet!

 Learn more about our financial aid for seminary to help ensure you get an affordable theology degree.